oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 - `director`: Log file storage directory
 - `encode-level`: Log level encoding method, options are `LowercaseLevelEncoder` (lowercase), `CapitalLevelEncoder` (uppercase)
 - `format`: Log output format, options are `console` (console format), `json` (JSON format)
 - `level`: Log level, options are `debug`, `info`, `warn`, `error`.
-It is recommended to use `debug` during development and debugging, and `info` or `warn` in production environments
+It's recommended to use `debug` during development and debugging, and `info` or `warn` in production environments
-- `log-in-console`: Whether to output logs to the console simultaneously
+- `log-in-console`: Whether to output logs to console simultaneously
-- `max-array-elements`: Maximum number of elements recorded for array type fields
+- `max-array-elements`: Maximum number of elements to record for array type fields
 - `max-backups`: Maximum number of historical log files to retain
-- `max-file-size`: Maximum size of a single log file, in MB
+- `max-file-size`: Maximum size of a single log file in MB
-- `max-log-length`: Maximum length of a single log entry, excess parts will be truncated
+- `max-log-length`: Maximum length of a single log entry, excess will be truncated
 - `max-string-length`: Maximum recording length for string fields
 - `prefix`: Log prefix identifier
-- `retention-day`: Number of days to retain log files, automatically deleted when expired
+- `retention-day`: Log file retention days, automatically deleted after expiration
-- `show-line`: Whether to display the filename and line number of the log call
+- `show-line`: Whether to display the filename and line number of log calls
 - `stacktrace-key`: Key name for stack trace information

 Note: When debugging issues, `level` should be set to `debug` to obtain detailed log information.